 In December 2017, the Company entered into a Future Acquisition Right and Joint Development Agreement (the "Option Agreement") with Censa, which became effective in January 2018.
-The Company has agreed to fund certain development activities of Censa's CNSA-001 program, in an aggregate amount expected to be approximately \$17 million through proof of concept, and has the right, but not the obligation, to acquire Censa (the "Option") on the terms and subject to the conditions set forth in a separate Agreement and Plan of Merger.
-In exchange for the Option, the Company paid \$10 million, and an additional \$5 million upon Censa's completion of a specified development milestone set forth in the Option Agreement.
+The Company made an upfront payment of \$10 million, agreed to fund certain development activities of Censa's CNSA-001 program which are expected to be approximately\$19.7 million through proof of concept, and paid \$5.0 million related to a development milestone for the right, but not the obligation, to acquire Censa (the "Option") on the terms and subject to the conditions set forth in a separate Agreement and Plan of Merger.
+The Company capitalized the upfront and milestone payments and has expensed the development funding as incurred.
+The Company is treating the upfront payment and milestone payment, both of which are consideration for the Option, as a cost-method investment with a carrying value of \$15.0 million as of March 31, 2019.

-If the Company exercises the Option, the Company will acquire Censa for \$65 million in upfront consideration, subject to certain adjustments, paid as a combination of 20% in cash and 80% in shares of the Company's common stock, valued at a fixed price of \$21.40 per share; provided, however, that Censa may elect on behalf of its equity holders to receive the upfront consideration in 100% cash if the average price per share of the Company's common stock for the ten trading days ending on the date the Company provides a notice of interest to exercise the Option is less than \$19.26.
+If the Company exercises the Option, the Company will acquire Censa for an additional \$65 million, which may be reduced by up to \$2.6 million of development funding ("creditable"), paid as a combination of 20% in cash and 80% in shares of the Company's common stock, valued at a fixed price of \$21.40 per share; provided, however, that Censa may elect on behalf of its equity holders to receive the upfront consideration in 100% cash if the average price per share of the Company's common stock for the ten trading days ending on the date the Company provides a notice of interest to exercise the Option is less than \$19.26.
 In addition, if the Company exercises the Option and acquires Censa, the Company would be required to make further cash payments to Censa's equity holders of up to an aggregate of \$25 million if the CNSA-001 program achieves specified development and commercial milestones.

-The Company determined that Censa is a variable interest entity ("VIE") and concluded that the Company is not the primary beneficiary of the VIE.
+The Company determined that Censa is a variable interest entity ("VIE"), however concluded that the Company is not the primary beneficiary of the VIE.
 As such, the Company did not consolidate Censa's results into its consolidated financial statements.
 The Company will continue to monitor facts and circumstances for changes that could potentially result in the Company becoming the primary beneficiary.